nandosousafr/blog.nandosousa.com/_posts/2016-06-09-yet_another_introduction_to_concurrency_part_i.md

 But what it means?
 In an updated version, it means that: _"The machine processing power tends to double every 18 months_".
 However, we're experiencing a slowdown in the pace of this observation due to problems like heat leakage and energy consumption.
-So, Instead of shipping doubled faster chips every 18 months, the industry took another direction: _Multicores_.
+So, Instead of shipping 2x faster chips every 18 months, the industry took another direction: _Multicores_.

 ### Multicore